TristankMS/TACARS/README.md

 `SET TABLENAME=` defaults to the computer name if blank, use `SET TABLENAME=%COMPUTERNAME%20210101` or similar for versioning.
 Or call it Julio?
 Julio is a fine name for a table.

 ----------------------------------------------------------------------------------------------------
-## Designed to run with PowerShell 7
+## Install/specify PowerShell 7 EXE

 TACARS was originally made for PS 5.1, but the feature and performance benefits of PS7 turned out to be very compelling!